lpratt30/lpratt30.github.io/aboutme.md

 I studied part-time at a community college to learn basic Java programming and data structures.
 I then went on to get my Master's in Computer Science, where I learned not only do I have an interest in data, I find classical CS topics such as System's to be very interesting.

-I gave Samsung a 10-week notice and focused on the Master's degree.
+I gave Samsung a 10-week notice and from there focused on finishing my Master's degree.
 Despite a non-CS background, I took some of the more challenging possible courses.
 My complete course list was:

 - Machine Learning, Reinforcement Learning, Deep Learning, Operating Systems, High Performance Computing, High Performance Computing Architecture, Big Data for Healthcare Analytics, Knowledge Based Artificial Intelligence, Machine Learning for Trading

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am interested in roles that require data analysis and/or Machine Learning.
+I am also interested in roles for software development.
+Finally, I am interested in research oriented roles.